The theology company logo

 Transcending these limits

-Each of these limits can be overcome.
+Each of these limits can be overcome to some degree, although the only entity capable of complete knowledge of the divine Universe is the Universe itself.
 Inconsistent statements can be modified to obtain consistency.

 We can overcome our individual system infinities by working together in parallel by communication, and by finding more imaginative and powerful expressions of our knowledge.

-Ultimately, however, thee are limits to how much we can know.
+Ultimately, however, there are limits to how much we can know.
 There will always be further mysteries seeking solution.
-Barring accident or very bad management, there seems no reason why our planet and ourselves should not last until the sun engulfs us or becomes too dim to sustain life on earth.
+Barring accident or very bad management, there seems no reason why our planet and ourselves should not last until the Sun engulfs us or becomes too dim to sustain life on Earth.

 Something along these lines is predicted to happen in five billion years or so.
 We have a lot to learn.
 There is plenty of time to learn, but our rate of learning may become crucial if our environment changes too quickly.